Backing up to external disk drives.

 What happens if both external drives are connected at the same time?
 AISBackup will ask which drive to backup to, unless the PC is unattended, then it backs up the external drive holding the oldest backup.

 Does this work over a network?
 Yes, this is explained below.

 The tutorial covers:

-- Preparing the external drives, including network sharing.
+- Preparing the external drives, and network share options.

 - Setting up the backup job to either local or networked external drives.

 Preparing the external drives.

 Format each drive and ensure that each is given a unique volume label, e.g. BACKUP01, BACKUP02 and BACKUP03.

 If the backup is to be made over a network it is very important to set the remote permissions of the shared folders to full access, experienced network administrators may wish to fine tune permissions to specific network user accounts, the only constraint is that if the folder is a backup destination then the user must have read, write and delete access to the share.
 The network share may point to any physical networked device, for example: A networked external drive, a networked local drive, or a NAS drive.